BioBoost/course_programming_from_base_to_ace/docs/50-introduction-to-wpf/README.md

 ### StackPanel

-The StackPanel acts much like the WrapPanel, but instead of wrapping if the child controls take up too much room, it simply expands itself, if possible.
-Just like with the WrapPanel, the orientation can be either horizontal or vertical, but instead of adjusting the width or height of the child controls based on the largest item, each item is stretched to take up the full width or height.
-Use the StackPanel when you want a list of controls that takes up all the available room, without wrapping.
+The `StackPanel` acts much like the `WrapPanel`, but instead of wrapping if the child controls take up too much room, it simply expands itself, if possible.
+Just like with the `WrapPanel`, the orientation can be either horizontal or vertical, but instead of adjusting the width or height of the child controls based on the largest item, each item is stretched to take up the full width or height.
+Use the `StackPanel` when you want a list of controls that takes up all the available room, without wrapping.

 ```xml
 <StackPanel Orientation="Vertical">